DJCEL/VirtualDJ-PixelShader8-Win64/README.md

 - Entrypoint Name: ps_main
 - Shader Type: Pixel Shader (/ps)
 - Shader Model: Shader Model 5.0 (/5.0)
-- Output filepath: (.cso files) in the 'Shaders' subfolder as they are included in Resources.
-Use 'Show code' on the 'Plugin.rc' file.
+- Output filepath: (.cso files) in the 'Shaders' subfolder as they are included in Resources (Plugin.rc).

 Examples of Pixel Shaders are in the 'Shaders' subfolder.

+Use 'Show code' on the 'Plugin.rc' file to add shaders in Resources